deliveroo/deliveroo.engineering/_posts/2018-07-12-building-a-payments-lambda-with-terraform.md

 ```

 ## Configuring Circle CI
-Our ProdEng team created some amazing helpers for making lambda CI/CD pipeline as simple as possible.
+Our ProdEng and ReleaseEng teams created some amazing helpers for making lambda CI/CD pipeline as simple as possible.
 These are open source and you can find them [here](https://github.com/deliveroo/circleci).
 This automagically wires up the deploy pipeline to push our image to a separate deployment S3 bucket and then deploys the image to our target environment.